If you have news items to submit, please send them to "email@example.com".

 As debates intensifies over whether hydropower qualifies as "sustainable" energy, increasing attention is being given to greenhouse gas emissions from hydropower dams.
 Unfortunately, this was not an issue we were able to cover in Dead in the Water.
 However, this 2013 article from Asia Times specifically addresses GHG emissions from the Nam Theun 2 reservoir and is worth a read.

 Southeast Asia Globe today published this article and interview by Mark Tilly about Dead in the Water.

 We now have 4000-word briefing papers summarizing Dead in the Water and its findings available in Burmese, Khmer, Thai, and Vietnamese.
 These briefing papers have recently been released to civil society groups in the region.
-If you would like copies of any of these papers, you can request them from "email@example.com"
+Copies of these briefing papers can be downloaded from our Briefings page.

 In the wake of the book launch activities for Dead in the Water in Thailand, a number of articles have been published, in both the English and Thai language press.
 These include:

 A Voice of America article written by David Boyle

 An article in the online journal DEVEX by Kelli Rogers